Branded bios that 🤘 | tapkit.comTry free

 Do you see now how social media platforms could be a nest of customer feedback? 🧐

-There are also platforms — like Faraday that enable you to collect feedback through fun mobile-first research experiences.
-Faraday merges social learnings and mobile-culture to create feedback that is both engaging and fun to design and experience.
+There are also platforms — like Tapkit that enable you to collect feedback through fun mobile-first experiences.
+Tapkit merges social learnings and mobile-culture to create feedback that is both engaging and fun to design and experience.
 Here’s an example:

 Designed right inside a mobile canvas builder using drag and drop style widgets you can tinker away to your heart’s content.
 Once published you’ll be able to share your experience with the world in all your favourite places through a unique URL.
 Pop the link in a messenger of your choice or behind a button in your email campaigns.
 It’s all up to you!